arnad/drawer/README.md

 ```javascript
 npm test
 ```
+After running npm test && npm start, you may view the code coverage site at: http://localhost:8081/coverage/lcov-report

 ## Event Instantiation
-QA may use the event harness by pulling in the eventInterface from the build directory.
+Non React Apps may use the event harness by pulling in the eventInterface from the build directory.
 To instantiate a component use this format:

 ```javascript
 document.body.dispatchEvent(new CustomEvent('o.InitComponent', {
     detail: {